bxrne/thebigbangserver/README.md

-# The Big Band Server
+# The Big Bang Server

 ## Description
 This project is a multithreaded server that can handle multiple clients at once.